lizmat/articles/5to6-containers.md

 thing to this in Perl 5 is a
 [tied scalar](https://metacpan.org/pod/distribution/perl/pod/perltie.pod#Tying-Scalars).
 But of course just "`= 56`" is much less to type!

+The `Scalar` container object is invisible for most operations in Perl 6.
+So most of the time you don't have to think about it.

 Conceptually, the `Scalar` object in Perl 6 has a `FETCH` (for producing the value in the object) and a `STORE` method (for changing the value in the